 Prior to taking over the program, Graf spent four years as offensive coordinator under long-time Bo Manor head coach Todd Shives.
-He also spent time as assistant coach at nearby Elkton High and started at quarterback for the Eagles' only football championship in 2002.
+He also spent time as an assistant coach at nearby Elkton High.

 “He was a no-brainer when Todd Shives stepped down after 20 years as head coach.
 Joe was the heir apparent.
 The fact he was on that 2002 team, was one of the better athletes to ever come through the building, and had experience at not only Bo Manor but also at Elkton with [former coach] Sean Lenz.
 He did a great job with that,” Bo Manor athletic director Bruce Kline said Friday.
 “There really wasn’t a hiccup between a 20-year coach and a first-time head coach stepping in.
 He put his face on it but didn’t change a whole lot.